SpongePowered/Schematic-Specification/versions/schematic-1.md

 #### Block State Ids

 The format of the Block State identifier is the id of the block type and a set of comma-separated property `key=value` pairs surrounded by square brackets.
 If the block has no properties then they can be excluded.
+The block type id is specified as a [Resource Location](#defResourceLocation).

 For example the air block has no properties so its id representation would be just the block type id `minecraft:air`.
 The planks block however has an enum property for the `variant` so its id would be `minecraft:planks[variant=oak]`.
 Properties should be ordered with their keys in alphabetical ordering.

 ##### Fields